-The data for this indicator are based on the performance of students reported by the district on the TSDS PEIMS 40110 Sub-Category as enrolled in the district and also reported on the STAAR assessments as LEP (LEP = $C^5$ ) and a Coherent Sequence participant (Career and Technical Education indicator code 2).
+The data for this indicator are based on the performance of students reported by the district on the TSDS PEIMS 40110 Sub-Category as enrolled in the district and also reported on the STAAR assessments as LEP (LEP = C^5) and a Coherent Sequence participant (Career and Technical Education indicator code 2).

-- MSR: Denominator $\geq 30$ - RI: Yes - SA: Yes (mathematics, science, and social studies) (New!) - Year(s) of Data Available for Analysis: 3; 2 (English language arts) (New!) - Accountability Subset: Yes - Test Administrations: Summer 2016, Fall 2016, and Spring 2017 - Applicable TSDS PEIMS Collections: Fall 2015 and Fall 2016 - Section II of this manual includes detailed information on these and other PBMAS components.
+- MSR: Denominator ≥ 30

+- RI: Yes

+- SA: Yes (English language arts) (New!)

+- Year(s) of Data Available for Analysis: 3

+- Accountability Subset: Yes

+- Test Administrations: Summer 2017, Fall 2017, and Spring 2018

+- Applicable TSDS PEIMS Collections: Fall 2016 and Fall 2017

+- Section II of this manual includes detailed information on these and other PBMAS components.